-Cortisol is one of our primary stress-coping hormone, and is released by the body during any mental, emotional, or physiological (physical) stress to help us manage the stressful situation.
+Cortisol is one of our primary stress-coping hormones and is released by the body during any mental, emotional, or physiological (physical) stress to help us manage and survive.

 When you experience a period of high stress or low-grade chronic stress, the body may down-regulate cortisol production or struggle to produce healthy levels of cortisol which is designed to help you cope and feel well through times of stress.

 As cortisol levels drop, our stress-coping ability may also reduce, and we may find ourselves more stressed or tired than usual, feeling easily stressed or irritable, feeling worried or anxious, or having difficulty with sleep.